nojronatron/nojronatron.github.io/continuing-education/github-copilot.md

 Webview Panel: The list of tools like Explorer, Extensions like ThunderClient or Azure, the Extensions add/remove tool, Profile/Login status icon, and the Settings icon.

+## Pragmatic Techniques To Get The Most Out Of GitHub Copilot

+### Presenters

+Allison Weins: Senior Product Manager, GitHub

+Burke Holland: Principal Cloud Advocate, Microsoft

+### Limitations

+- Training data: More data is better but it is not always available (COBOL vs JavaScript).
+Also, not all code is _good_ code, such as abandond repositories.
+- Copilot is not a compiler: There is no guarantee that the code will compile or run.
+Use your experience and existing in-IDE tools to ensure the code is buildable and runnable.
+- AI cannot read your mind (just like a pair programming human).

+### Single, Specific, Short

+- Single: Focus on performing one thing at a time.
+- Specific: Be specific with your input.
+Use very specific plain language.
+- Short: Expect a short answer in response.

+### Examples via Demos

+- Write a comment that follows the 3S's rule, above.
+- Sometimes a 'nudge' is needed to get Copilot started.
+For example, after your
+- Write: `function removeHTMLCharsFromStr(str) {}` and Copilot might write the entire function if it is just a line or two.
+- Copilot excels at patterns and "stuff you've forgotten".
+- Press `ALT + Slash` to open Copilot _inline chat_.
+- "Trust but Verify": Ask Copilot what a code block or line of code does - then use VS Code extensions and tools to validate the code.
+- Copilot Chat will include necessary imports in addition to actual code, whereas VS Code features like IntelliSense will not.

+### Provide Effective Intents

+- Craft effective prompts within code comments.
+- Iterate your prompts to get better results.
+- Sometimes it is better to remove existing (previously generated) code and allow the iterated prmopt processing.

+### Relevent Inputs and Context

+- Copilot will use other open windows to help it find a possible solution.
+- Copilot can be allowed to continue writing line-by-line, or you can stop it and provide a new prompt.
+- Copilot does _not_ look at your entire project.
+- Copilot _will_ look at other open files in your editor during your session.
+- Copilot _will_ look at the code at and around your cursor.

+_Remember_: Prompts are limited, so as not to overwhelm the network, or the cloud-based processing.

+### Highlight Suggestions

+1. Highlight code and the suggestions lightbulb will appear.
+1. Click the lightbulb and Copilot will provide suggestions for the highlighted code.
+1. You have the option to accept or reject the suggestion.

 ## References

 [General Links](https://aka.ms/levelup-links) from 'Level Up Your App Development Using GitHub Copilot and Codespaces' MSFT Reactor Session.